manishmadugula/Notes/Code/java_collections.md

 - It is gonna make all the public methods synchronised and thus is similar to HashTable.
 - This is not recommended.

+# HashMap, HashTable, ConcurrentHashMap and NULL
+- hashcode of null is 0.
+- ConcurrentHashMap and HashTable don't allow null as keys.
+- ### The main reason that nulls aren't allowed in ConcurrentMaps (ConcurrentHashMaps, ConcurrentSkipListMaps) is that ambiguities that may be just barely tolerable in non-concurrent maps can't be accommodated.
+The main one is that if map.get(key) returns null, you can't detect whether the key explicitly maps to null vs the key isn't mapped.
+In a non-concurrent map, you can check this via map.contains(key), but in a concurrent one, the map might have changed between calls.
+- HashMap allows for null.
+- Hashtable does not allow null keys.
+This is because the objects used as keys in a Hashtable implements the hashCode() and equals() methods for their storage and retrieval.
+Since null is not an object it cannot implement the methods.
+If you try hashing a null key, it will throw a NullPointerException .

 # Synchronized Collections vs Concurrent Collections
 - Though both Synchronized and Concurrent Collection classes provide thread-safety, the differences between them come in performance, scalability and how they achieve thread-safety.